Envirometrix/PredictiveSoilMapping/main.md

 content predominately influence soil bulk density, even though the nature of the clay (mineralogy) is as important as the percentage content of the clay.
-Organic carbon and texture information is often available in soil survey reports, while bulk density is often not as frequently reported.
+Organic carbon and texture information is often available in soil survey reports, while bulk density is often not reported.

 Many attempts have therefore been made to estimate soil bulk densities through pedo-transfer functions (PTFs) based on soil organic carbon and